-If the absolute value of a{is} is comparatively high for all signals and states, the likelihoods change relatively quickly with t and learning has a high pace and vice versa.
-It is natural to formulate the pace of learning at t as the sum of the likelihoods' differentials at t in absolute values:
+If the absolute value of the a{is} is comparatively high for all signals and states, the likelihoods change relatively fast with t and learning has a high pace and vice versa.
+It is natural to formalize the pace of learning at t as sum of the likelihood's differentials at t in absolute values:

-With this definition, linear information processing as defined in (7) has a constant learning pace at all t.
+With this definition, linear information processing as defined in (7) has constant learning pace at all t.

-RESULT 3.
-For linear information processing, the information processing function is piecewise linear between the activity levels where it cannot be differentiated.
+Result 3: For linear information processing, the information processing function is piecewise linear between the activity levels where it cannot be differentiated.
 At these levels, its slope grows.

-The piecewise linearity in the intervals between the conditional changes of action (Result 1) follows directly from (6) and the considerations thereafter, together with the linearity of all likelihood functions (see (7)).
-The convexity at the activity levels where $IPF{D;P}$ cannot be differentiated is a special case of Result 1.
+The piecewise linearity between the conditional changes of action (result 1) follows directly from (6) and the considerations thereafter, together with all likelihood functions being linear (see (7)).
+The convexity at the activity levels where $IPF{D;P}$ cannot be differentiated is a special case of result 1.